 Family Councils' Program has operated as a program of The Self Help Resource Center since its inception.
 The program has grown from a pilot project funded by an Ontario Trillium Foundation Grant in 1998 into a program funded by the Ministry of Health and Long Term Care (MOHLTC) since 2004.
 In January 2015, the program launched into independence as Family Councils of Ontario, a registered non-profit provincial organization.

 Today, Family Councils Ontario works with over 500 Family Councils and 2500 Family Council members and Staff Assistants across Ontario.
 We have established strong collaborative relationships with community and government stakeholders.
 We are continually sought out for advice and input by stakeholders within the Long-Term Care setting, sitting on various committees at the Ministry of Health and Long-Term Care, Health Quality Ontario, and a variety of related committees and research projects.
-We regularly problem solve with the Long-Term Care associations (Ontario Long-Term Care Association and the Ontario Association of Non-profit Home and Services for Seniors) and the MOHLTC on matters brought forward to us by families.
+We regularly problem solve with the Long-Term Care associations (Ontario Long-Term Care Association and AdvantAge Ontario) and the MOHLTC on matters brought forward to us by families.
 We endeavour to bring the many voices of families to each table we sit at and continually seek input and advice from Councils across the province.

 In 2010, we celebrated the first ever Family Council Day that has now grown into Family Council Week, an annual week-long celebration of the enormous contribution Family Councils make to Long-Term Care.